praveen9800/account-mgmt-microservices-msf4j/README.md

-# Microservices communication using synchronous protocol like HTTP/HTTPS - MSF4J
+# Microservices communication using synchronous protocol HTTP/HTTPS - MSF4J

 MSF4J - Microservices Framework for Java is a WSO2 framework for developing microservices.
 It is compatible with other spring based dependencies and work together.